JeannotM/DynamicDifficulty/README.md

 # whether to hook into some other plugins or not.
 (List may be expanded in the future)
 plugin-support:
   allow-papi: false # Check the Github or Spigot page for the commands
-  allow-bstats: true # To Only Disable it on DynamicDifficulty (enabling bstats here when it's disabled won't work)
   use-prefix: true
   no-changes-to-spawned-mobs: false # Mobs that spawn from eggs or spawners, won't have damage, loot or other changes.
 Players will also NOT receive any Affinity.
   unload-leaving-player: false # Removes a few issues with not being able to find certain players.
 Enabling it will improve ram a few kb's, but may cause some problems that were stated earlier.